Opel rejects new vote for Bochum workers on restructuring plan

-BERLIN General Motors' (GM.N) Opel division is against giving workers another vote on a restructuring deal at the automaker's embattled plant in Bochum, Germany.
+BERLIN, April 25 General Motors' Opel division is against giving workers another vote on a restructuring deal at the automaker's embattled plant in Bochum, Germany.

 The head of the United Auto Workers union, Bob King, had suggested in a Reuters interview on Tuesday that Bochum staff should vote again to accept the deal they previously rejected to keep some of their jobs for a little longer.